 As such, QCC operates as a provider of pre-tenancy services and shall be considered and treated a CIS provider by the health plan.
-QCC shall send a referral form to the member's Health Plan for the Health Plan to screen for CIS eligibility, moving member to status code H1 (CIS - Potentially Eligible).
-After the Health Plan confirms eligibility, QCC may add the member's signed CIS consent to their current housing assessment or use the CIS consent form that includes the consent for CIS services, moving member to status code H2 (CIS -Contacted - Confirmed Eligible).
+QCC shall send a referral form to the member's health plan for the health plan to screen for CIS eligibility, moving member to status code H1 (CIS - Potentially Eligible).
+After the health plan confirms eligibility, QCC may add the member's signed CIS consent to their current housing assessment or use the CIS consent form that includes the consent for CIS services, moving member to status code H2 (CIS -Confirmed Eligible).
 The health plan may then authorize QCC to conduct the CIS assessment.
-Copies of the completed CIS Packet forms shall be sent to the Health Plan.
-Once received, the Health Plan shall review the CIS Packet forms and then move to authorize CIS Pre-Tenancy services as appropriate.
-The CIS pre-tenancy services provided by QCC may be billed to the member's health plan and shall be paid as Outreach Services (Section 9.a) and Completion of CIS Packet (Section 9.b).
+Copies of the completed CIS forms shall be sent to the health plan.
+Once received, the health plan shall review the CIS forms and then move to authorize CIS Pre-Tenancy services as appropriate.
+The CIS pre-tenancy services provided by QCC may be billed to the member's health plan and shall be paid as Outreach Services.
 There is an expectation that QCC will coordinate a warm hand-off to a CIS provider to provide additional pre-tenancy and tenancy support services as needed to the member, and health plans shall assist in coordinating this warm hand-off.
 MQD encourages other hospitals and clinics to provide the same services as QCC.
 QCC shall be subject to the same reporting and documentation requirements as other CIS providers.

 Table 4.
-CIS Activity Timeframe:
+CIS Activity Timeframe

-CIS Activity Timeframe Example using maximum allowed times: At risk individual referred to HP by family member on January 1, 2023 Internal Potential Up to 30 days to determine 01/31/2023 - confirmed eligibility Eligible and New eligibility and authorize initial and pre-authorization for initial External Referrals Outreach and Pre- Outreach and Pre- Tenancy/Tenancy.
-To Tenancy/Tenancy completed. minimize service delay, encourage <15 days.
-CIS Member Consent Encourage to obtain consent 02/10/2023 - consent obtained. within 10 days after outreach authorized or initiated by HP.
-(May be extended based on member need) CIS Assessment and CIS After consent is obtained, up 03/27/2023 - CIS Assessment and Action Plan to 45 days to complete CIS CIS Action Plan completed.
-Assessment and CIS Action Plan.
-Submit all completed 04/26/2023 - CIS Assessment and documents to HP within 30 CIS Action Plan submitted to HP. days of completion.
-CIS Report Submit complete CIS 05/26/2023 - CIS Assessment and Assessment and CIS Action CIS Action Plan data are available Plan data within 30 days of to submit in the next quarterly submission of documents to report due (07/01/2023).
+CIS Activity Timeframe Example using maximum allowed times: At risk individual referred to HP by family member on 1/1/2023.
+Internal Potential Eligible Up to 30 days to determine 1/31/2023 confirmed and New External Referrals eligibility and authorize eligibility and pre-

+initial Outreach and Pre- authorization for initial

+Tenancy/Tenancy.
+To Outreach and Pre-

+minimize service delay, Tenancy/Tenancy

+encourage <15 days. completed.

+CIS Member Consent Encourage to obtain 2/10/2023 - consent

+consent within 10 days after obtained.

+outreach authorized or

+initiated by HP.
+(May be

+extended based on member

+need)

+CIS Assessment and CIS After consent in obtained, 3/27/2023 - CIS Assessment

+Action Plan up to 45 days to complete and CIS Action Plan

+CIS Assessment and CIS completed.

+Action Plan.

+Submit all completed 4/26/2023 - CIS Assessment

+documents to HP within 30 and CIS Action Plan

+days of completion. submitted to HP.

+CIS Report Submit complete CIS 5/26/2023 - CIS Assessment

+Assessment and CIS Action and CIS Action Plan data are

+Plan data within 30 da available to submit in the

+submission of documents to next quarterly report due

 HP.
-CIS Assessment and CIS CIS Action Plan to be 06/27/2023 - CIS Action Plan Action Plan reviewed/updated every 90 update due. days.
+(7/1/2023).

-Table 5 Status Codes:
+Table 5.
+CIS Member Status Codes